 Drivers for Change

-Using data analysis, for example, Protiviti reviewed every purchase and payment transaction that took place throughout the organisation.
-We used surveys and interviews to understand the current-state process, existing pain points, bottlenecks and improvement opportunities, and to conduct a skills assessment of the procurement organisation to develop a tailored and comprehensive training program.
+Using data analysis, for example, Protiviti reviewed every purchase and payment transaction that took place throughout the organization.
+We used surveys and interviews to understand the current-state process, existing pain points, bottlenecks and improvement opportunities, and to conduct a skills assessment of the procurement organization to develop a tailored and comprehensive training program.
 This detailed diagnostic revealed how many of the activities were automated versus manual, which of these added significant value to a department or school and which did not, and how much time staff spent in meetings, developing reports or replying to internal requests outside of their core job responsibilities.

 The team used these findings to design a solution that focused on three core components: strategic, transactional, and communication and monitoring.

-Categories were assigned to waves and prioritised by ease of implementation and highest savings potential.
+Categories were assigned to waves and prioritized by ease of implementation and highest savings potential.
 Wave 1 categories, for example, included temporary staffing services; office supplies; janitorial supplies; and maintenance, repair and operating supplies.
 Wave 2 categories, which provided still significant savings but with more difficult implementations, included computer hardware, mobile devices, vehicles and lodging.